-In general, students are not allowed to carry more than 16 credits per term and not more than 7 credits in a summer session unless otherwise specified in their suggested program.
+In general students are not allowed to carry more than 16 credits per term and not more than 7 credits in a summer session unless otherwise specified in their suggested program.

 Restrictions may be imposed on students whose overall grade point average is less than 2.3/4.0.
-Upon the approval of the advisor, a student whose overall grade-point average is not less than 3.2/4.0 may be permitted to carry a maximum load of 18 credits per term.
+Upon the approval of the advisor, a student whose overall grade-point average is no less than 3.2/4.0 may be permitted to carry a maximum load of 18 credits per semester.

-To receive the degree of bachelor of engineering in computer and communication engineering, a student must complete a total of 160 credits with an overall grade-point average of at least 2.0/4.0 and a minimum average of 2.0/4.0 in the major requirements and electives.
-In addition, all major requirement courses as well as elective courses must be successfully completed with a minimum grade of C. These 160 credits are divided into:
+To receive a degree of Bachelor of Engineering in computer and communication engineering, a student must complete a total of 150 credits with an overall grade point average of at least 2.0/4.0 and a minimum average of 2.0/4.0 in the major requirements and technical electives.
+In addition all major requirements and technical elective courses must be successfully completed with a minimum grade of C-.
+These 150 credits are divided into: